alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-veterinary-medicines.markdown

 The fee is £30 (plus £15 for each certified copy, if you need these).
 You’ll get an invoice after you’ve applied.

+The importing country may need more information about your export

+###If you need extra information on the certificate
+{:#extra-information}

+Some countries need information that are not on the standard certificates.

+When you apply, you can ask for this information to be included for Defra-1, 2, or 4 certificates, but you must also include some [standard wording](#wording) in your application.

-The importing country may need more information about your export.
-When applying for your certificate, you can ask for the following to be attached to your export documentation:
+You can also ask for the following to be attached to your export documentation:

 - manufacturing authorisation
 - a summary of product characteristics (SPC) or product literature (or both)